kuanhanchen/React_Redux_Blog/README.md

 Using promise to ensure we navigate back to list of posts after creating a post successfully.

+In index.js, we use react-router-dom, in particular the BrowserRouter, Route, and Switch components to give our application the aspect of the idea of navigation.
+We created separated routes for each invidual component and we tie each of those components to a particular path.
+Whenever a user navigates to one of these paths, it will show particular component.
+So we don't change HTML documents, we just hide and show different sets of React components.

+We use ownProps system with mapStateToProps.

+We use lodash mapKeys() to treat our state object as an object rather than an array.
+With an object, we can look up records easily and faster.

 ### Getting Started

 There are two methods for getting started with this repo.